Secure CheckoutPersonal information is secured with SSL technology.

 Dr Melnyk has worked across the geosciences, from Ecology to Geophysics, in her 20-year career, and is currently a Senior Researcher at the Institute of Geophysics in the Ukraine.
 Her areas of focus include Solar – Earth relationships, geomagnetic field and climate changes, long and short term geomagnetic variations, relationship between geomagnetic field variation and atmospheric parameters; geomagnetic field secular variations; geomagnetic monitoring and geomagnetic observatory data processing.
 Her current research activities focus on the relationship between geomagnetic field and climate changes, mechanism of this relationships.
 She over 25 publications in refereed journals.

-Senior Researcher, Institute of Geophysics of NASU, Kyiv, Ukraine
+Senior Researcher, Institute of Geophysics of NASU, Kiev, Ukraine